ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 # Authentication

-This specification replaces, or complements, the DTLS handshake in EST-coaps with the lightweight authenticated key exchange protocol EDHOC {{RFC9528}}.
+This specification replaces the DTLS handshake in EST-coaps with the lightweight authenticated key exchange protocol EDHOC {{RFC9528}}.
 The enrollment using EST-oscore is based on the existence of an OSCORE Security Context protecting the EST payloads.
 This Security Context is typically established through an EDHOC session preceding the initial enrollment.
 Re-enrollment does not require a new EDHOC session.